bactopia/bactopia/README.md

 Seemann T, Goncalves da Silva A, Bulach DM, Schultz MB, Kwong JC, Howden BP.
 Nullarbor Github https://github.com/tseemann/nullarbor

 * __[ASA³P](https://github.com/oschwengers/asap)__
-ASA³P: An automatic and scalable pipeline for the assembly, annotation and higher level analysis of closely related bacterial isolates.
-Oliver Schwengers, Andreas Hoek, Moritz Fritzenwanker, Linda Falgenhauer, Torsten Hain, Trinad Chakraborty, Alexander Goesmann. bioRxiv 654319; doi: https://doi.org/10.1101/654319
+Schwengers O, Hoek A, Fritzenwanker M, Falgenhauer L, Hain T, Chakraborty T, et al. ASA³P: An automatic and scalable pipeline for the assembly, annotation and higher-level analysis of closely related bacterial isolates.
+PLoS Comput Biol 2020;16:e1007134. https://doi.org/10.1371/journal.pcbi.1007134.

 # Feedback
 Your feedback is very valuable!
 If you run into any issues using Bactopia, have questions, or have some ideas to improve Bactopia, I highly encourage you to submit it to the [Issue Tracker](https://github.com/bactopia/bactopia/issues).